AdobeDocs/id-service.pt-BR/help/introduction/cookies.md

 **Conteúdo**

 O cookie AMCVS serve como um sinalizador que indica que a sessão está sendo inicializada.
-Seu valor é sempre `1` e continua quando a sessão termina.
+Its value is always `1` and discontinues when the session has ended.

 **Domínio**